Adult Sledding is an Editor's Pick in Artnet News

 The Border Crossed Me at Bronx Art Space

 Organized by artist Esperanza Cortez, The Border Crossed Me delved into "the impact of border culture on language, the economy, the earth and mental health...
 Border culture is defined as a state of living between worlds, customs, languages, sexes and expanses of time.
 Its existence gives birth to hybridity and transculturation.
 Press Release

 Jameco Exchange Exhibition in Jamaica Organized by No Longer Empty

-In spring and early summer I was part of an exciting exhibition and ongoing interaction with the public in Jamaica as part of No Longer Empty's Jameco Exchange Here.
+In spring and early summer I was part of the exhibition and public art engagement in Jamaica as part of No Longer Empty's Jameco Exchange Here.

 The exhibition welcomed many visitors who joined me in crocheting plastic bags and participated in making art in various ways with the artists in the show.
-See one of the write-ups we received: Village Voice Review.
+Village Voice Review.

 Article in NY Mag blog: Bedford and Bowery

 A very nice write-up about Lettuce, Artichokes, Red Beets, Mangoes, Broccoli, Honey and Nutmeg: The Essex Street Market as Collaborator at Cuchifritos Gallery came out today.
 See the article here.
 March 7, 2016

 My piece Estas En Tu Casa, is included in a review of Txt: art, language, media in Hyperallergic by Melissa Stern.